drewmarin/AzureNotes/azure-identity.md

     - first 50k memebers free
     - anything after is a fractional fee based on entra license p1 or p2
     - need to enable self service sign up , this will add a new app registration called aad extensions app
+    - Adds external identities such as facebook
+    - when user signs up some custom user attributes come over

 ## Conditional Access and MFA